 (a) LINE OUT DELETIONS Whenever any word or combination of words in any existing statute or any portion thereof is omitted in the drafting of a bill therefor, such omission shall be indicated by showing it in full with a line through all material to be omitted;

 (b) UNDERLINE ADDITIONS Whenever any new word or combination of words appears in a bill therefor, whether or not substituted for any word or combination of words in any existing statute or statutes, such new words shall be so indicated by being underlined.

-8-4 Every bill shall receive three separate readings, previous to its being passed, and the President shall give notice whether it be the first, second or third, which readings shall be on three separate days, unless the Senate otherwise directs by a two‑thirds vote.
+8-4 Every bill shall receive three several readings, previous to its being passed, and the President shall give notice whether it be the first, second or third, which readings shall be on three separate days, unless the Senate otherwise directs by a two-thirds vote.
 [Ref: Mason's §§ 720 to 722]

 8-5 The "Wyoming Manual of Legislative Procedure" shall govern procedural matters for the Legislature not shown elsewhere in these rules and not inconsistent with those found in the Wyoming Law or Constitution.
 Changes to this manual shall be made only by a majority vote of the members of the Senate.